Skip to content

 Takeaway

-Plantar fasciitis is a common type of foot pain that is highly manageable when the root cause is addressed.
-Regenerative therapies that support healing, along with lifestyle changes, can help reduce strain on the plantar fascia.
+Plantar fasciitis is a common type of foot pain that is highly manageable when the root cause of the issue — the body's inability to repair small tissue damage — is addressed.

 Plantar fasciitis can arise for several reasons.
 Age, weight, standing or walking for long periods, footwear, and foot anatomy are the most common risk factors.